Moons of Uranus: Large moons

 One piece of evidence for such a past resonance is Miranda's unusually high orbital inclination (4.34°) for a body so close to the planet.
 The largest Uranian moons may be internally differentiated, with rocky cores at their centers surrounded by ice mantles.
 Titania and Oberon may harbor liquid water oceans at the core/mantle boundary.
 The major moons of Uranus are airless bodies.
 For instance, Titania was shown to possess no atmosphere at a pressure larger than 10–20 nanobar.

 The path of the Sun in the local sky over the course of a local day during Uranus's and its major moons' summer solstice is quite different from that seen on most other Solar System worlds.
 The major moons have almost exactly the same rotational axial tilt as Uranus (their axes are parallel to that of Uranus).
 The Sun would appear to follow a circular path around Uranus's celestial pole in the sky, at the closest about 7 degrees from it, during the hemispheric summer.
 Near the equator, it would be seen nearly due north or due south (depending on the season).
-At latitudes higher than 7°, the Sun would trace a circular path about 15 degrees in diameter in the sky, and never set during the hermispheric summer, moving to a position over the celestial equator during the Uranian equinox, and then invisible below the horizon during the hemispheric winter.
+At latitudes higher than 7°, the Sun would trace a circular path about 15 degrees in diameter in the sky, and never set during the hemispheric summer, moving to a position over the celestial equator during the Uranian equinox, and then invisible below the horizon during the hemispheric winter.